ReplikaAIRUMOD/app/README.md

 Kindly reminding you what my mod, just like original Replika app, is not _that_ PG.
 18+ and all.
 If you're under this age, please leave ASAP.
 Thanks.

+Bookmark [this page](https://felixfester.prtcl.icu/ReplikaAIMOD/index.php) just in case, if in one day whole this GitHub page would not be available.

 ----